CelinaJ/CSC420project/README.md

 # CSC420project
-Face Detection and Ethnicity Recognition
+Face Detection and Ethnicity Recognition Using CNN & SVM